Download the PHP package scottlaurent/accounting without Composer

 e.
 Finally note that add up all of your $ledger model objects of type asset/expense then that will always be 100% equal to the sum of the $ledger liability/equity/income objects.

 f.
-Note that the $transaction_group->addDollarTransaction() allows you to add as many transactions as you want, into the batch, but the sum of ledger-type journals for the assets/expenses must equal that of the income/liability/equity types.
+Note that the $transactionGroup->addDollarTransaction() allows you to add as many transactions as you want, into the batch, but the sum of ledger-type journals for the assets/expenses must equal that of the income/liability/equity types.
 This is a fundamental requirement of accounting and is enforced here.
 But again, remember that you don't have to use ledgers in the first place if you don't want to.

 License

-Free software distributed under the terms of the MIT license.
+This package is open-sourced software licensed under the MIT license.

 All versions of accounting with dependencies